-Many more HR roles at all levels are being created by automation and AI.
-WTW identified the following 8 emerging HR job roles in their paper "Shaping People Strategies in the Fourth Industrial Revolution."
+Automation and AI are creating many more HR roles at all levels.
+WTW identified the following eight emerging HR job roles in their paper "Shaping People Strategies in the Fourth Industrial Revolution."
 Some of these new jobs are pretty awesome:

 Diversity and Inclusion Officer